Local start-ups lead in sharing equity with employees

 13 Jun 2025 - News

-A recent report by private capital sector managed services provider Carta found technology start-up founders in Australia and New Zealand outperform US counterparts in sharing equity with employees.
+A recent report by private capital sector software provider Carta found technology start-up founders in Australia and New Zealand outperform US counterparts in sharing equity with employees.

 In its first Startup Equity & Workforce Report, Carta finds that, in 2024, 51.8% of Australian and New Zealand start-up employees exercised rights to stock options compared to 32.2% in the US.

-Local start-ups also led the world in setting aside a median 12.6% of equity for employee stock option schemes (ESOPs).
+Local start-ups also led the world in setting aside a median 12.6% of equity for employee stock ownership plans (ESOPs).

 Carta’s Singapore-based APAC and ME managing director Bhavik Vashi said the data, extracted from software provided by the company, showed that founders in Australia and New Zealand recognise that giving employees a genuine stake in their businesses keeps the employees motivated and committed.
 Local founders have continued to appreciate the value of involving employees in ownership of their companies even in the tighter capital raising environment since 2022.